 2015 Tai Hua Gu Shu Ancient Tree Raw Pu'erh Tea 400g

 This tea was a 2015 harvest from local Feng Qing ancient trees.
-2015 is especially good year for puerh tea harvesting and processing.
-After seven years of aging, the dry leaves smell wonderfully aromatic with sugarcane sweet note.
-The liquor is very clean and clear gold yellow, and tastes very smooth and mellow, with very little astringency, and has long-lasting sweet aftertaste.
+2015 was an especially good year for Pu-erh tea harvesting and processing.
+After eight years of aging, the dry leaves smell wonderfully aromatic with a sweet sugarcane note.
+The liquor is very clean and clear golden yellow, tastes very smooth and mellow, with very little astringency and a long-lasting sweet aftertaste.
 It produces a high amount of saliva in the mouth (生津), which is indicative of a high quality tea.
 This tea is truly a great value.

-Traditionally, puerh cakes are stacked together called a tong.
+Traditionally, puerh cakes are stacked together in a "tong".
 One tong is composed of 7 individual cakes.
-To purchase a tong, please contact us directly.
+To purchase a tong, simply add seven cakes when check out.

 Additional InfoOrigin: Feng Qing, Yunnan province, China

 Elevation: About 2000 meters

 Bush Varietal: Feng Qing Da Ye (large leaves)

 It is fragrant, mellow and smooth, has a hint of passion fruit and tropical fruit taste.